 To be more precise, it was one of the most enjoyable lessons I have ever done.
 If you ask young learners about such classes, they generally say that the class is boring and not attractive.
 Some would say they feel sleepy in class time.
 In my case it was different.
 I was very lucky to take such a lesson.
 It improved my skills in English rapidly.
 Miss Julie’s teaching method was very remarkable.
 I still have a notebook for that lesson.
 I carry it everywhere.
 Whenever I make any mistake, I take a look at the notebook to correct myself.

-That’s all about my favourite English lesson which I enjoyed.
+That’s all about my favorite English lesson which I enjoyed.

 Here are some vocabularies with their meaning taken from this answer: